yaojiejia/bigdataproject/SCALABILITY.md

 `.cache()` on the joined input DataFrame avoids re-reading parquet for each of the nine outputs.

-### Streaming layer: two sinks, two processing-time triggers

-`etl_code/alexj/Consumer.scala` writes two sinks from the same windowed aggregation:

-1. **`data/stream/windowed/`** — append-mode Parquet, 30-second micro-batches.
-   This is the tamper-proof audit log; parallelism matters here so we don't `coalesce(1)`.
-2. **`data/stream/latest.parquet`** — overwritten every 15 seconds via
-   `foreachBatch` with `.coalesce(1)`.
-The frontend fetches this file directly via `hyparquet`. `coalesce(1)` is correct here because the aggregated snapshot is ~260 rows — one file is cheaper for the downstream reader than hunting part-files, and hyparquet can only load a single URL.

-The split keeps query latency low while preserving history.

 ## 3. Scaling behaviour (reference)